lorenzo-mechbau/burgers_static/README.rst

   # of Python in the CMake files.
   add_subdirectory(src/fortran)

-The above *CMakeLists.txt* is what we require for the example *XXXXXXXX* with version number *X.Y.Z* that defines a fortran executable.
+The above *CMakeLists.txt* is what we require for the example *burgers_static* with version number *X.Y.Z* that defines a fortran executable.
 Note we haven't yet defined the fortran executable we do that in another *CMakeLists.txt* file inside the *src/fortran* directory.
 We could also add other languages here like *C* or *CXX* and we would then add another *add_subdirectory* command with the relative subdirectory as an argument for that language.
 To carry on with our Fortran example we now need to define an executable.
 We do this in the *src/fortran/CMakeLists.txt* file.

 *src/fortran/CMakeLists.txt* file::